laravel-enso/documentation/docs/frontEnd/datepicker.md

 ```

 Properties:
 - `placeholder` - `string`, optional, default 'Select Date',
-- `disabled` - `boolean`, optional, default `false`.
-If set to true, the component is disabled
 - `isDanger` - `boolean`, optional, default `false`.
 If set to true, the component is styled so as to suggest a warning state
 - `isWarning` - `boolean`, optional, default `false`.
 If set to true, the component is styled so as to suggest a danger/error state

 'Passed-through' properties:
+- `disabled` - `boolean`, optional, default `false`.
+If set to true, the component is disabled
 - `format` - `string`, optional, default 'd-m-Y', the date format
 - `locale` - `string`, optional, default `en`.
 If set to true, the component is disabled
 - `max` - `string`, optional, default `null`.
 If given,
 that will be the max date that can be chosen
 - `min` - `string`, optional, default `null`.
 If given,
 that will be the minimum date that can be chosen
+- `readonly` - `boolean`, optional, default `false`.
+If set to true, the component is readonly
 - `time` - `boolean`, optional, default `false`.
 If set to true,
 the component allows choosing the time
 - `timeOnly` - `boolean`, optional, default `false`.
 If set to true,